 According to the principal investigator of this analysis, Dr. Mark Genovese, Director, Rheumatology Clinic, Division of Immunology and Rheumatology, Stanford University, Stanford, California, it is important to emphasize that there was substantial immediate and progressive benefit in both groups after the switch.
 However, the most recent data show that the efficacy advantages for those switched to upadacitinib relative to those switched to adalimumab, such as the proportion of patients with DAS28(CRP) <2.6, persisted at six months (Figure 4).

-“The good news is that patients with initial response to either upadacitinib or adalimumab benefited from switching to the alternate therapy.”
+“The good news is that patients with an inadequate response to either upadacitinib or adalimumab benefited from switching to the alternate therapy.”

-“The good news is that patients with initial response to either upadacitinib or adalimumab benefited from switching to the alternate therapy,” Dr. Genovese reported.
+“The good news is that patients with an inadequate response to either upadacitinib or adalimumab benefited from switching to the alternate therapy,” Dr. Genovese reported.
 After the switch, “a substantial proportion of those switched reached treatment goals and realized meaningful improvement in clinical symptoms, HAQ-DI score, and pain.”

 He further noted, “Despite an immediate switch without washout, there were no additional or unusual safety concerns observed in either treatment group.”